 We shall progressively by an analysis of the following developments and figures:

 1) The price of a barrel.
-Source: World Committee for Energy and British Petroleum (BP)
+Source: World Energy Committee and British Petroleum (BP)

-2) Inflation and dollar parity dollars / euros.
-Sources: Ministry of Industry, for Brent, to the € / $.
+2) The inflation of the dollar and the dollar / euro parity.
+Sources: Ministry of Industry, for Brent, the parity € / $.

 3) World oil consumption.
 Source: French Union of Petroleum Industries.

-4) Wage developments in France (based on SMIC).
+4) The evolution of wages in France (based on the minimum wage).
 Source: INSEE

 5) The evolution of purchasing power in France.
 Source: INSEE

-By entering these data into a spreadsheet (eg OpenOffice, the free version of Excel), and mixing well everything we could reach various interesting curves.
+By entering this data in a spreadsheet (OpenOffice for example, the free version of Excel), and by mixing everything well, we were able to come up with various interesting curves.

 We will not detail the method for reasons of readability, but we invite you to express yourself on this one on the subject of the forum: Historical earnings and oil revenues to between 1920 2006.